skip to content

 This index lists the essential songs (not all the songs) contained on the albums reviewed in Hip Christmas, plus singles, album tracks, or one-hit wonders not otherwise included on those albums.
 Whenever possible, the artist's name is linked to my review of the best Christmas album (not necessarily the only or original album) on which to find the song.

 Barring that, the names will be linked to a place where you may buy the song (usually Amazon).
-If there's no link, it means that, to my knowledge, the song is not available on CD or MP3.
+If there's no link, it means that, to my knowledge, the song is not available, though used copies may be in circulation.
 Of course, the list will expand as I write more reviews.
 And, nothing's perfect - especially me and my crazy list.
 Please send additions, corrections, criticisms, and suggestions via email.

 • X-M@$ (Corey Taylor of Slipknot, 2010)